runs-on/runs-on/adrs/20241107-spot-retries.md

 "runner_group_name": "Default"
 ```

-- when a spot interruption is detected, add tag on instance `workflow-job-interrupted=true` (from agent?)
+- when a spot interruption is detected, add tag on instance `runs-on-workflow-job-interrupted=true` (from agent).
-- when the workflow_job is completed and the conclusion is not success, check whether the instance has the `workflow-job-interrupted=true` tag
+- when the workflow_job is completed and the conclusion is not success, check whether the instance has the `runs-on-workflow-job-interrupted=true` tag.
-- if yes, and `workflow-job-id` tag is present, and retry is not set to false, then retry the workflow_job (up to specified number of retries or max 2).
+- if yes, and `runs-on-workflow-job-id` tag is present, and retry is not set to false, then retry the workflow_job (up to specified number of retries or max 2).

 ## How to configure